 Practicality and space

-The ID.3 is a pretty practical car which can hold its head up high in terms of space against conventional cars like the Golf, and it's also one of the better family hatches in the class.
+The ID.3 is a practical car, which is great for passenger space compared with conventional cars like the Golf, and it's also one of the better family hatches in the class.
 It's got much better rear passenger space than the MG4 and Peugeot E-308, for instance.
-Mind you, the battery is stashed under the floor, which means that the floor is higher than you’d expect - a common trait with most electric cars.
+Mind you, the battery is stashed under the floor, which means that the floor is higher than you’d expect - a common trait with electric cars.
 The flipside is that, with no engine to get in the way, the engineers have been able to push the wheels right into the corners of the car, leaving loads of legroom for passengers to stretch out in the front and back.

-The boot is perfectly adequate too, with 385 litres with the seats raised being a smidge more than a petrol Golf’s.
-Since the 2023 update, the ID.3's also been offered with a nifty bar that pops out of the rear bumper, so that you can attach a bike carrier that would normally attach to a tow bar.
+The boot is perfectly adequate, too.
+There's 385 litres of space with the seats raised (a smidge more than a petrol Golf’s boot).
+Since the 2023 update, the ID.3 has also been offered with a nifty bar that pops out of the rear bumper, so that you can attach a bike carrier that would normally attach to a tow bar.
 Sadly, the ID.3 isn't rated for towing, so this feature really is just for bike racks.
 The Kia Niro EV, Hyundai Kona Electric and Jeep Avenger are all rated to tow over 1000kg.

 Unlike most of the ID.3’s rivals that have a bright LED that illuminates the port when you open the charge flap, the Volkswagen will leave you in the dark when you’re trying to plug in at night.
-Although there’s a light to indicate charging status, that only comes on when you’ve plugged in.
+The light that indicates charging status only comes on when you’ve plugged in.

 Interior and design